Look Ahead America: The Political Prisoner Podcast

-As of October 21, 2021 the group launched a podcast titled The Political Prisoner.
-Guests have included the mother of Ashli Babbitt Micki Whitthoeft, CAPP founder Cara Castronuova, prisoner Jake Lang, Oath Keepers member Jeremy Brown, and others.
+On October 21, 2021 the group launched a podcast titled The Political Prisoner.
+Guests have included Micki Whitthoeft, Cara Castronuova, prisoner Jake Lang, Oath Keepers member Jeremy Brown, and several others.

 Jobs For #J6

-On 3 October 2022, Look Ahead America launched a project to connect January 6 participants and their families with businesses who are willing to hire them.
+On October 3, 2022, Look Ahead America launched a project to connect January 6 participants and their families with businesses who are willing to hire them.
 It is an effort to assist the participants re-enter the workforce after arrest or incarceration and to provide their families with work opportunities as well.

 Dominion Voting Systems lawsuits

 On March 18, 2021, Look Ahead America sued the Stark County Board of Elections for violating Ohio's Open Meetings Act when they considered purchasing Dominion Voting Systems equipment.
-The suit was filed in the Court of Common Pleas in Stark County on behalf of Look Ahead America and Stark County Resident Merry Lynne Rini of Massillon.
+The suit was filed in the Court of Common Pleas in Stark County on behalf of Look Ahead America and a Stark County resident.

-On 1 June 2021, the Ohio Supreme Court ruled that the Stark County Board of Commissioners must buy the voting machines selected by the Stark County Board of Elections, citing R.C.
+On June 1, 2021, the Ohio Supreme Court ruled that the Stark County Board of Commissioners must buy the voting machines selected by the Stark County Board of Elections, citing R.C.
 3506.03.

-On 20 August 2021, the commissioners and Dominion were dropped as defendants, with only the Stark County Board of Elections remaining.
+On August 20, 2021, the commissioners and Dominion were dropped as defendants, with only the Stark County Board of Elections remaining.
 Dominion will operate in Stark County for the time being.

-On 20 October 2022, Stark County Common Pleas Judge Taryn Heath dismissed the case.
-The decision is pending appeal.
+On October 20, 2022, Stark County Common Pleas Judge Taryn Heath dismissed the case, which Look Ahead America appealed.

+As of July 19, 2023, the appellate court rejected the appeal.

+On February 16, 2024, Gannett Ohio, the parent company of The Canton Repository, filed a brief with the court supporting Look Ahead America.

+The Ohio Supreme Court agreed to hear the appeal on April 24, 2024.

-2021 CPAC Sponsors
+2021 CPAC sponsorships

 Florida 2021

 Look Ahead America was present at the February 2021 Conservative Political Action Conference (CPAC) held in Orlando, Florida, where United States House of Representatives Congresswoman Marjorie Taylor Greene was their guest speaker.

 Look Ahead America had an exhibit featuring a "Surfer Trump" statue loaned by artist Tommy Zegan that went viral.
 Zegan, a Trump supporter who had recently immigrated to Mexico, created the statue with a "magic wand" in his left hand, referring to the quote by then-president Barack Obama in which he posed, in reference to Trump's promise to increase manufacturing jobs in the United States, "Well, what, how exactly are you going to negotiate that?
 What magic wand do you have?"